 2005: Mongolian Language Newspaper Published!

-Another first for Boojum and Mongolia was the publication of the Darhad News, a 16 page, four-color newspaper which informed, challenged and inspired residents of the Darhad Valley this Fall.
-The newspaper featured articles about Darhad history, famous people, poetry, environmental issues, shamanism, Buddhism and development issues.
+Another first for Boojum and Mongolia was the publication of the Darhad News, a 16 page, four-color newspaper that informed, challenged, and inspired residents of the Darhad Valley this Fall.
+The newspaper featured articles about Darhad history, famous people, poetry, environmental issues, shamanism, Buddhism, and development issues.
 It also informed people about the potentials and pitfalls of tourism development and encouraged dialogue and discussion in the local community.
-Adjra (chief translator), Kent Madin and Bobo (editor) show off the first issues hot off the press.
+Adjra (chief translator), Kent Madin, and Bobo (editor) show off the first issues hot off the press.

 Ed Sawyer volunteers to teach English in 'Lhumbe: